 Dietary Accommodations Policy

-Students with special dietary needs should submit a Medical Statement to Request Dietary Accommodations (download form here) to their school’s Nutrition Program Manager each school year.
+Students with special dietary needs must submit a Medical Statement to Request Dietary Accommodations (download form here) each year to receive accommodations.
+The request must be signed by both a licensed medical provider and the student’s parent or legal guardian.
+This form should only be used by students requiring dietary accommodations, not for dietary preferences.
+Capital City reserves the right to make food substitutions for students who do not have a provider diagnosed need.
+Completed forms must be received before accommodations can be met.
+Incomplete or unsigned forms will not be processed. to their school’s Nutrition Program Manager each school year.
 The request must be signed by both a licensed medical provider and a parent/legal guardian.
 This form should only be used by students requiring dietary accommodations for medical reasons.
 For students who do not have a dietary disability, Capital City may, but is not required to, make food substitutions.
 Completed forms must be received before accommodations can be met.
 Any incomplete or unsigned forms will not be processed.

 Distinguishing Severity of Food Allergy: The Medical Statement to Request Dietary Accommodations must state that your student has been diagnosed by a doctor with either food anaphylaxis (severe food allergy) or a food intolerance.

-- It is the responsibility of the parent/legal guardian to provide current information on the medical and/or nutritional needs of the student, submitting new forms as needed.
+• It is the responsibility of the parent or legal guardian to provide medical and/or nutritional needs of the student and update that information as needed.

-- Parents/legal guardians are encouraged to keep a copy of the form that they submit in case a follow up is necessary.
+• Parents or legal guardians are encouraged to keep a copy of the form they submit in case a follow up is necessary.

 USDA Nondiscrimination Statement